was-wtag/medical-appointment-scheduler/docs/er_diagram.md

         ENUM specialty
         ENUM working_day_start "Can be moved to a separate table for working days."
         ENUM working_day_end "Can be moved to a separate table for working days."
-        ENUM working_hour_start "Can be moved to a separate table for working hours."
+        TIME working_hour_start "Can be moved to a separate table for working hours."
-        ENUM working_hour_end "Can be moved to a separate table for working hours."
+        TIME working_hour_end "Can be moved to a separate table for working hours."
         VARCHAR(255) clinic_address
         VARCHAR(255) registration_no UK
         VARCHAR(255) registration_id_proof UK